ansys/allie-flowkit/doc/source/index.rst

       :material-regular:`code;48px`

-      Details the AllieFlowKit external functions available for custom workflows, offering a comprehensive reference for developers and users.
+      Details the Allie flow kit with external functions available for custom workflows, offering a comprehensive reference for developers and users.

       +++